EndPointCorp/end-point-blog/2017/11/14/using-github-for-blog-comments.html.md

 Commenting requires a GitHub account, which is easy to sign up for and free, and the general target audience of our blog will often already have a GitHub account.
 At the bottom of each post will be a link to a GitHub issue at the top of the list of comments, if there are any.
 Click on the issue, write and post your comment, and it’ll appear on the blog post when you reload the page.
 It’s pretty simple.

 Now, for the gritty details.
 Don’s post shows the JavaScript he uses to find the correct GitHub issue and fetch its comments, but it required a bit of modification to work in our Middleman project.
-First, we needed a way to get the right Github issue number.
-Don’s example has that worked into the JavaScript with Hugo, fetching it from some paramter value, but I opted to create a hidden input on the page that would provide the right number:
+First, we needed a way to get the right GitHub issue number.
+Don’s example has that worked into the JavaScript with Hugo, fetching it from some parameter value, but I opted to create a hidden input on the page that would provide the right number:

 ```html
 <input type="hidden" name="gh_issue" value="<%= current_page.data.gh_issue_number =>">